 The simulacrum is never what hides the truth—it is the truth that hides the fact that there is none.
 The simularcum is true. – Jean Baudrillard

-Following Baudrillard’s perspective, experiences such as a teenager’s first kiss are no longer real in a sense that they express true love; instead, they are mere simulations of a Hollywood love story because these stories are the truth!
+Following Baudrillard’s perspective, experiences such as a teenager’s first kiss are no longer real in a sense that they express ‘true love’; instead, they are mere simulations of a Hollywood love story because these stories are the truth!
+Imaginations are not destroyed by hiding the truth but by showing it overtly naked, like pornography rips us of the imaginative allure of sexuality and intimacy.
 Life imitates advertisement.
 This does not mean that there is no more love.
-However, there is nothing behind the ‘Hollywood love story’—it is true itself.
+However, there is nothing behind the ‘Hollywood love story’—it is true as it is.

 […] pretending […] leaves the principle of reality intact: the difference is always clear, it is simply masked, whereas simulation threatens the difference between the ‘true’ and the ‘false’, the ‘real’ and the ‘imaginary’. – Jean Baudrillard